East African Federation: 2010s–2020s proposal

 In September 2018, a committee of regional constitutional experts and drafters was formed to begin the process of drafting a regional constitution.
-The committee, led by retired Ugandan Chief Justice Benjamin Odoki, met for a five-day consultation meeting in Burundi from 14–18 January 2020, where it announced that a confederation constitution would be drafted by the end of 2021.
-Following approval of the draft by the six EAC states after a year of consultations, the East African Confederation would be established by 2023.
-The road map towards a full political federation will be discussed in detail at future meetings.
+The committee, led by retired Ugandan Chief Justice Benjamin Odoki and deputized by former Kenyan Attorney General Amos Wako, plans on holding consultations in every member state to lead with local stakeholders of the county governments, private sector, civil society, political leaders, clergy, and academia.
+This was launched with a five-day consultation meeting in Burundi from 14 to 18 January 2020, where it announced that a confederation constitution would be drafted by the end of 2021, with establishment by 2023.
+This was delayed by the accession of the DRC and the COVID-19 Pandemic.
+In April 2021, consultations were held in Uganda.

 In April 2020, Yoweri Museveni restated his desire for the culmination of the East African Federation in an address to the nation, reinforcing his stance that the East African Federation could provide political and economic benefits for the region.